Education

 About Dr. Lanier

 His research interests include the Synoptic Gospels, canon and textual criticism, the use of the OT in the NT, the Pauline epistles, and the Septuagint.
-He also serves on the editorial board of the Journal of Biblical and Theological Studies, and he maintains a blog.
+He serves as co-chair of the Septuagint Studies program group of the Evangelical Theological Society.

 Publications